Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning

 }

-\ABSTRACT{ We study Exo-MDPs, a structured class of Markov Decision Processes (MDPs) where the state space is partitioned into exogenous and endogenous components.
-Exogenous states evolve stochastically, independent of the agent’s actions, while endogenous states evolve deterministically based on both state components and actions.
-Exo-MDPs are useful for applications including inventory control, portfolio management, and ride-sharing.
-Our first result is structural, establishing a representational equivalence between the classes of discrete MDPs, Exo-MDPs, and discrete linear mixture MDPs.
-Specifically, any discrete MDP can be represented as an Exo-MDP, and the transition and reward dynamics can be written as linear functions of the exogenous state distribution, showing that Exo-MDPs are instances of linear mixture MDPs.
-For unobserved exogenous states, we prove a regret upper bound of $\tilde{O}(H^{3/2}d\sqrt{K})$ over $K$ trajectories of horizon $H$, with $d$ as the size of the exogenous state space, and establish nearly-matching lower bounds.
-Our findings demonstrate how Exo-MDPs decouple sample complexity from action and endogenous state sizes, and we validate our theoretical insights with experiments on inventory control.
+\ABSTRACT{We study a structured class of Markov Decision Processes, known as Exo-MDPs, in which the state space is partitioned into exogenous and endogenous components.
+Exogenous states evolve stochastically, independent of the agent's actions, while endogenous states evolve deterministically based on both state components and actions.
+Exo-MDPs capture many operations research settings, including inventory control, resource management, and ride-sharing.
+Our first contribution is structural: we establish a representational equivalence between discrete MDPs, Exo-MDPs, and discrete linear mixture MDPs.
+Our second contribution is statistical.
+We characterize the minimax regret of learning in Exo-MDPs when the effective dimension $r$ is small relative to the endogenous state and action spaces.
+When the exogenous states are unobserved, we prove matching upper and lower regret bounds of order $\tilde{\Theta}(H r \sqrt{K})$ over $K$ episodes of horizon $H$, where $r$ is the effective dimension of the Exo-MDP.
+When exogenous states are observed, the minimax regret improves to $\tilde{\Theta}(H\sqrt{ r K})$, revealing a $\tilde{\Theta}(\sqrt{r})$ statistical gap due to observation of the exogenous states.
+These results show that Exo-MDPs decouple sample complexity from action space and endogenous state space.
+We validate these insights with experiments on inventory control and resource allocation. }